 - Tons of features for various angling needs

 - Slightly heavier due to steel construction

 The X1 is an all-aluminum handled plier and has been designed with multiple holes in the handle to give the angler a plier that is incredibly lightweight, while the jaws are made from stainless steel.
 The X1 is capable of removing split rings, cutting lines including braids and single barrel crimping spots, and can make split leads as well.

 The pliers are also spring-loaded and keep an open position to make it easy to use when you only have one free hand available.
 The X1 also has a high-quality coiled tether connected to a carabiner-style clip to fasten it anywhere you can; rest assured that you won’t lose it to the depths if it slips from your hands while you take a hook out of a fish’s mouth.

 - Very lightweight

 - High-quality lanyard and clip

 - No side cutters

-The Piscifun III were designed to last, made with high quality aircraft grade aluminum, and jaws made of Titanium coated stainless steel.
-The pliers also have tungsten carbide cutters, multiple crimping spots, split ring teeth, and near perfect jaw alignment with no flexing, aiding you in twisting hooks from writhing fish.
-The Pliers is spring loaded, and comes with a coiled lanyard as well as a nylon sheath.
+The Piscifun III was designed to last, made with high-quality aircraft grade aluminum, and jaws made of Titanium coated stainless steel.
+The pliers also have tungsten carbide cutters, multiple crimping spots, split ring teeth, and near-perfect jaw alignment with no flexing, aiding you in twisting hooks from writhing fish.
+The Pliers is spring-loaded and comes with a coiled lanyard and a nylon sheath.

 - Titanium coated stainless steel